 How Does a Painted Vinyl Floor Hold Up?

-UPDATE July 2020: the painted vinyl floor holds up well!
+UPDATE July 2022: the painted vinyl floor held up so well!
 Primer takes a full seven days to harden – and the paint thirty – so I kept Szuka and her claws away for awhile but she hasn’t caused any major damage since.
-Even with two dogs and lots of sand and gravel and rough material that gets tracked in, the floors look amazing.
-In the years since I painted my vinyl floors, a few light scuffs to the paint but no scratches and NO beige vinyl peeking through.
-I really like how the design of the old floor sort of peeks through.
-It’s no longer as slippery as the vinyl but it’s not rough, either – just sort of more matte, like the matte tile in the bathroom.
-Importantly, it swiffers really well – no issue with dust getting stuck of anything – which is such a relief!
-You wouldn’t guess this is a painted floor.
+Even with two dogs and lots of sand and gravel and rough material that gets tracked in, the floors looked amazing over the last 6 years.
+There eventually were a few light scuffs to the paint but no scratches and NO beige vinyl peeking through – until we renovated the kitchen.
+At that point, it got a little beat up and some flecks of beige appeared but that’s because we beat it up during the renovation.
+For 6 years of normal, “hard” wear with shoes and dogs, it held up amazingly well.

 My Tips for Painting a Vinyl Floor: